Darwin-River/Robotics/Libraries/Code_Library/LineRacer/StateEngine.md

 ## Designing the individual state machines
 The StateEngine is capable of managaging multiple state machines that are running in parallel to make use of the previously defined events and actions.

-Each state machine has it's own start and stop actions which are defined using the `onStart()` and `onStop()` functions.
+Each state machine has it's own start and stop actions, which are defined using the `onStart()` and `onStop()` functions.
 Each of these functions accepts an integer ID for the affected state machine and an integer sum of all the actions that are performned byt the state machnine when it receives a start or stop command.

 Additionally, you need to use the `addState()` function to define each of the states in the state machine, starting with state 0.
 The state machine expects the following parameters in the order that they're listed here:
 - __State Machine ID (int).__ This is the ID of the affected state machin.